chr15m/flk/README.md

 # Compile

-You can compile your Fleck script to a one which runs in pure Bash without Fleck.
-This works by bundling the Fleck sources with your script.
+You can make a pure bash script from your Fleck script by bundling your script and Fleck together into a new script.

-Say you have a Fleck script called `wow.clj`, you can compile it as follows.
+Say you have a Fleck script called `wow.clj`, you can bundle it as follows:

 ```
 make DEST=wow INSERT=./wow.clj NOREPL=1
 ```

-This will produce a new standalone executable script called `wow` which will bundle `wow.clj` into Fleck and it will be called at run time.
+This will produce a new standalone script called `wow` with Fleck + `wow.clj` bundled together.

+When you run `wow` the embedded `wow.clj` will be run by the embedded Fleck.

 # FAQ